OperationCode/operationcode_old_site/.github/ISSUE_TEMPLATE.md

-Please use the following templates to create new issues.
+Please use one of the following templates to create new issues:

 For a new feature:
 As a [VISITOR, ADMIN, ETC],